Fast evaluation of Riemann theta functions in any dimension: Introduction

 In the main algorithm, we apply~\eqref{eq:dupl-const} $h$ times, first for $\tau' = 2^{h-1}\tau$, etc., down to $\tau' = \tau$.
 After evaluating the right hand side, we have to extract a square root of~$\theta_{a,0}(0,\tau')^2$ for each~$a$.
 This raises two issues: \begin{enumerate} \item We must determine the correct sign of the square root, and \item Taking square roots implies a loss of absolute precision. \end{enumerate}

-One can hope to solve issue~\eqref{issue:sign} by computing low-precision approximations of the quantities~$\theta_{a,0}(0,\tau')$ with the summation algorithm, but this might be too costly if~$\theta_{a,0}(0,\tau')$ is very close to zero.
+One can hope to solve issue~\eqref{issue:sign} by computing low-precision approximations of the quantities~$\theta_{a,0}(0,\tau')$ with the summation algorithm, but this might be too costly if~$\abs{\theta_{a,0}(0,\tau')}$ is very small.
 In such a case, issue~\eqref{issue:prec} is also problematic, since we could lose as much as half of the current absolute precision when extracting the square root.
-Note that for each $\tau\in \Half_g$ and each nonzero $a\in \{0,1\}^g$, the theta constants $\theta_{a,0}(0,2^h\tau)$ do converge quickly to zero as $h\to +\infty$.
-Nevertheless, we will show how to work around these issues and obtain a uniform quasi-linear algorithm.
+To make matters worse, for each $\tau\in \Half_g$ and each nonzero $a\in \{0,1\}^g$, the theta constants $\theta_{a,0}(0,2^h\tau)$ do converge quickly to zero as $h\to +\infty$.

+Nevertheless, we will see that this simple algorithm works well when the eigenvalues of~$\im(\tau)$ are small (say~$O(1)$), and when the values $\theta_{a,0}(0,2^j\tau)$ for $a\in \{0,1\}^g$ and $0\leq j\leq h-1$ are of the expected order of magnitude, i.e.~not much smaller than the biggest term in its defining series~\eqref{eq:theta-ab}.
+Quantitatively,

+where $\Dist_\tau$ denotes the distance associated to $\norm{\cdot}_\tau$, and $\eta_{g,h} \in \R_{>0}$ is a reasonably large fixed value which is independent of~$\tau$.
+When~\eqref{eq:big-thetaa0} holds, the correct sign of~$\theta_{a,0}(0,2^j\tau)$ can be determined by computing a short partial sum of the associated series.
+Proving that summation algorithms can compute these partial sums within the claimed complexity bound relies on technical results from \cref{sec:summation}.

+Moreover, if~\eqref{eq:big-thetaa0} holds, the precision losses in the duplication formula and when extracting square roots can be tightly controlled.
+The key here is to incorporate the exponential factor from~\eqref{eq:big-thetaa0} in the definition of the precision.
+The resulting notion of \emph{shifted absolute precision} bears similarities with both the relative and absolute precisions, and is the right framework to analyze our quasi-linear algorithm.

+Unfortunately, the inequalities~\eqref{eq:big-thetaa0} do not hold in general, as some of the theta values $\theta_{a,0}(0, 2^j\tau)$ may vanish altogether.
+(This cannot actually happen for theta constants if $g\leq 2$, by \cite[Lem.~2.9]{coxArithmeticgeometricMeanGauss1984} and~\cite[Cor.~7.7]{strengComputingIgusaClass2014}.)
+Further, this strategy does not yet allow us to evaluate theta functions at a nonzero $z\in \C^g$.
+Our solution here is to introduce an auxiliary vector~$t\in \R^g$ (in fact~$t\in [0,1]^g$), and to use duplication formulas involving $\thetatilde_{a,b}(2^jx, 2^j\tau)$ for all~$x\in \{0,t,2t, z,z+t,z+2t\}$.
+We still have to extract square roots at each step, but only of theta values corresponding to~$x\in \{t, 2t, z+t, z+2t\}$.
+For a good choice of~$t$, one can then hope that analogous inequalities to~\eqref{eq:big-thetaa0} will be satisfied at those points.
+We prove that this is indeed the case when~$t$ is chosen either at random (which leads to a probabilistic algorithm for \cref{thm:main-intro}, the one we implemented) or through a dedicated deterministic process (which is mainly of theoretical interest).

+The resulting algorithm is still not satisfactory when the eigenvalues of~$\im(\tau)$ are large or unbalanced: in such a case, we should perform a smaller number of duplication steps, then write dimension~$g$ theta values as short sums of theta values in dimension strictly less than~$g$ -- a procedure we call ``lowering the dimension''.
+We refer to~§\ref{subsec:dupl}, in particular \Cref{algo:ql}, for a summary of the whole algorithm. \Cref{thm:ql-complexity} and its proof then provide all the missing details.